 The Early Years

 Dad, Eric Walker, was born on the 28 December 1938 to Dorcas Stokes and Howard Walker, in Stafford in the English Midlands.
 He arrived 11 years after his sister, Eileen.
-Dad was born at the beginning of World War 2 and as such became used to rationing as part of his early childhood.
-He would often regale us of stories of this time including the time his mum had spent weeks saving her ration coupons to buy him a new suit, which he promptly ruined by spilling oil on it whilst in the air raid shelter.
+Born at the beginning of World War 2 Dad became used to rationing as part of his early childhood.
+He often regaled us of stories of this time including when his mum had spent weeks saving her ration coupons to buy him a new suit.
+Dad promptly ruined it by spilling oil on it whilst in the air raid shelter.

-Following the war, Dad, Auntie Eileen and Grandma made the journey to Margate for a holiday, to stay with a family whose daughter they had billeted during the war.
-Dad remembers on their way home going to London so their mother, a teacher, could show them the capital city.
+Following the war, Dad, Auntie Eileen and Grandma made the journey to Margate for a holiday.
+They stayed with a family whose daughter they had billeted during the war.
+Dad remembers on their way home going to London, so their mother, a teacher, could show them the capital city.
 She took him to the Science and Natural History Museum where he first became interested in the crystal exhibitions.
 He regularly returned to the Museum in later years as his love of science developed.

 Dad’s love of sciences really shone through during his time at school.
 The chemistry students were once given the opportunity to do any experiment from their chemistry textbook.
-Somehow dad had a version of the book which had some extra chapters and he had fostered an interest in nitrating substances.
+Somehow dad had a book version containing some extra chapters and he had fostered an interest in nitrating substances.

 His chemistry teacher was wondering the classroom and asked why there was such a strong smell of toluene.
 I’ve got it to di-nitro toluene.
-The teacher looked at dad, said Walker, you’re a bloody lunatic and very carefully picked up the beaker and left the lab.
-Had he managed the third nitration he would have made enough TNT to do substantial damage to the science block.
+The teacher looked at dad, said Walker, you’re a bloody lunatic!
+Then he very carefully picked up the beaker and left the lab.
+Had Dad managed the third nitration he would have made enough TNT to do substantial damage to the science block.

 Dorcas also fostered a love of music in him and taught him to read music and encouraged him to sing in the church choir.
-During his high school years his dad took him to the local British Legion Club that had a brass band made up of ex service personnel and locals.
+During his high school years his dad took him to the local British Legion Club.
+They had a brass band made up of ex service personnel and locals.
 Dad was handed a trombone and this was the beginning of his lifetime love of the instrument.
 He was taught by a local ex-grammar school student.
 As he was in the Science programme at school he wasn’t able to undertake the full music course but did join the school choir.
-He was asked to join several groups including the Teachers Orchestra, Three Traditional Jazz Bands, an 18 piece Swing Band, and was a founding member of the Stafford Youth Orchestra and Staffordshire County Youth Orchestra.
+He was asked to join several groups: the Teachers Orchestra, Three Traditional Jazz Bands, and an 18 piece Swing Band.
+He was a founding member of the Stafford Youth Orchestra and Staffordshire County Youth Orchestra.